Vyral/robert-mack/_posts/2020-12-08-what-does-market-value-mean.md

 With inventory and interest rates so low and demand so high, we’re seeing homes sell for more than what appraisers can justify, so many buyers feel like they’re overpaying for properties.
 In some cases, they may technically be, but remember **that as long as the monthly payment is within your comfort zone and you’re getting a fixed rate on your loan, then it doesn’t matter** if you spent an extra $5,000 or $10,000.
 At the end of the day, once your home closes escrow, the next one will be listed for slightly more and probably sell for more, thus continuing the trend.

-If you want to dive deeper into the subject of market value or you have any questions, don’t hesitate to reach out to me.
+If you want to dive deeper into the subject of market value or have any questions, don’t hesitate to reach out to me.
 I’d love to talk to you.